lvsz/bcbfbl/README.md

 ```
 $ make core
 ```
-Though this isn't recommended, as the resulting executable will be around 50 MB in size due to including the entire SBCL core.
+Though this isn't recommended, as the resulting executable will be around 50 MB in size due to including the entire SBCL runtime.

+## Limitations
+BCBFBL should work for any brainfuck program that doesn't rely on cell wrap or negative tape indices.
+Output happens through UTF-8 code points, rather than bytes.
+This means that if you want to print a multibyte character like `€`, you need to use `.` once on a value of 8364, instead of thrice on the values 226, 130, and 172.
+This has no effect on programs that only print ASCII characters.
+The default stack size is 512 MB, if this is inadequate, you can adjust the `STACK` variable in the make file.